janfluksa/website-touchdown/src/content/services/career-mentoring.md

 title: Career Mentoring
 order: 2
 link: https://example.com/webdev
-excerpt: Honest, thoughtful mentoring for anyone at a career crossroads.
+excerpt: >-
+  We offer experienced, thoughtful guidance to help you explore what’s next in your career.
 side: right
 ---
-Whether you're growing, changing direction, or just looking for more clarity.
-Career mentoring is about having someone by your side who helps you see the bigger picture, ask the right questions, and make confident decisions about your next step.
-Whether you're stepping into a leadership role, considering a change, or simply feeling stuck, we offer honest, experienced guidance to help you move forward with clarity and purpose.
+Whether you’re growing, changing direction, or simply seeking more clarity, mentoring can make all the difference.
+It’s about having someone by your side who helps you see the bigger picture, ask the right questions, and make confident decisions about your next steps.&nbsp;